Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_challenge.md

 # Challenge: Word Categories

-Let players choose a category and get a random word!
+Challenge time!
+Let players choose a category and get a random word.
+Create word lists for different categories, let the player choose, then pick a random word from that category!

-## What to Do
-1. Create word lists for different categories
-2. Let the player choose a category
-3. Pick a random word from that category
-4. Play a complete game!

 ```python
 import random